JohnTelford/GPT/docs/References/iterative_development/content_delivery_network.md

 [Preview aliases](https://developers.cloudflare.com/pages/platform/preview-deployments/#preview-aliases)

 When a preview deployment is published, it is given a unique, hash-based address — for example, <hash>.<project>.pages.dev.
 These are atomic and may always be visited in the future.
-However, Pages also creates an alias for git branch’s name and updates it so that the alias always maps to the latest commit of that branch.
+However, Pages also creates an alias for [Git](git.md) branch’s name and updates it so that the alias always maps to the latest commit of that branch.